1st Saturday: A New Plan

 During this high-energy time for the arts, Kingston’s 1st Saturday, the Kingston Sculpture Biennial and the Kingston Artists’ Soapbox Derby all began and drew tens of thousands of visitors throughout the year.

 Several other efforts also came together, including a popular citywide children’s art exhibit.
 Art galleries pooled their lists to promote regular monthly openings.
 The Arts Society of Kingston (ASK) was formed and began to issue 1st Saturday press releases.
-A gallery guide evolved and later the trolley was used to create a hop on/hop off way to visit arts venues, eateries and shops from Uptown to Rondout.
+A gallery guide evolved and later the Kingston Trolley was used to create a hop on/hop off way to visit arts venues, eateries and shops from Uptown to Rondout.

 1st Saturday: A Sustainable Economic Force